ucsb-ds/pl-dev-team/lab/jpa00.md

 You should see that there is a private repo in this organization called `jpa00-yourGithubId`, where `yourGithubId` is replaced with your GitHub id.
 This is the repo that you'll be using for this assignment.

-This is currently an empty repo.
+This is currently an empty private repo.
 In the next step, we'll clone this empty repo into a directory, either on your CSIL account, or on your local system.

-Note that the repo is public.
-That's normal in this course.
-Academic honesty works diffferently in CMPSC 156; you often *do* have the ability to see other students work.
-But you are still expected to do your own work.
-We'll talk more about this as the course continues.

 ## Step 5: Cloning the repo